MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-architecture.md

 After the managed device is configured with a policy that enables Windows LAPS, the device begins to manage the configured local account password.
 When the password expires, the device generates a new, random password that's compliant with the current policy's length and complexity requirements.

 When a new password is validated, the device stores the password in the configured directory, either Windows Server Active Directory or Microsoft Entra ID.
-An associated password expiration time that's based on the current policy's password age setting also is computed and stored in the directory.
+An associated password expiration time, which is based on the current policy's password age setting, is also computed and stored in the directory.
 The device rotates the password automatically when the password expiration time is reached.

 When the local account password is stored in the relevant directory, an authorized IT admin can access the password.
 Passwords that are stored in Microsoft Entra ID are secured via a role-based access control model.
 Passwords that are stored in Windows Server Active Directory are secured via access control lists (ACLs) and also optionally via password encryption.